 Whether it is a client's birthday or a special holiday, why not give the gift of recipes?
 Create a recipe book full of personalized or holiday-themed recipes and send it with a sweet greeting.
 It’s a nice little bonus to brighten your client's day and really shows you care.

 For example, let's say Valentine's Day is coming up.
 Use That Clean Life to put together a fun, healthy Valentine's Day menu then send it out to your clients as a free gift.
 This is also the perfect time to let them know about any new services or programs you are offering!

 5. Use recipe books to support clients with dietary restrictions.

 Recipe books are a great way to prove to clients that eating with restrictions doesn't need to be bland or boring.
 Put together a book full of delicious recipes that they can actually eat.
 This will make their lives so much easier and they will be so grateful for it.
-Be sure to use our filters to make finding the perfect recipes a breeze.

 Did you like this post?
 We have an epic weekly newsletter devoted to helping health professionals grow their businesses.
 Every week we curate the best tools, ideas, and resources.
 Get on the list here!